 Step 1: Review the RC job description and review the list of dates pertinent to the RC position to ensure that you understand the expectations of the position

-Step 3: Complete an online form authorizing a check of grade point average and Cornell College conduct no later than February 1, 2016 at 11:59 p.m.
+Step 3: Complete an online form authorizing a check of grade point average and Cornell College conduct by Wednesday, December 20, 2017 at 4:30pm.
 (Cornell username and password are required)

 Optional résumé and cover letter help

 We encourage you to visit the Berry Career Institute for help in creating your résumé or help in writing your cover letter.
 We also encourage you to visit the Writing Studio for help in refining your cover letter.

 We encourage you to visit the Berry Career Institute for help in preparing for your individual interview.